-As a member you can access the results of our tests and see the pros and cons of standard, cordless, handheld and robot vacuums.
+We’ve tested standard and cordless-stick vacuums to find out which are the best at carpet cleaning and pet-hair removal.
+Learn about how to choose the right vacuum and the pros and cons of different types: standard, cordless-stick, robot and hand-held.
 We’ve plotted price vs performance too, so you can see how much you really need to spend to get a good one.

 Snapshot: The Kmart exclusive Home & Co 2 in 1 Cordless Stick Vacuum VSS01B15P is very cheap.
 Is it a bargain or a dud?